galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 So far everything looks good but, things will get more complicated on the front-end side.
 Let's suppose we have the following application backed by those endpoints:

 A list of heroes movie cards.
-For each card, it shows up the villain's picture and name as well as the heroes who saved the day.
+For each card, it shows the villain’s picture and name as well as the heroes who saved the day.
 When clicking on a card it will open up the trailer on a separate tab.

 ![Heroes Movies application](/assets/heroesmovies.png "Heroes Movies application")

-For every movie coming from `/movies` we need to display also the villain and heroes information, but we only have id's exposed.
+For every movie coming from `/movies`, we need to display the information of the villain and the heroes but we only have id's exposed.
 We would have to deal with multiple API calls on the front-end to get all the data needed, and also play with `Promises` to wait for the related data.
 Something like this:

 ```
 FETCH MOVIES